Actindo-AG/Documentation/PIM/UserInterface/03_Settings.md

 # Settings

 *PIM > Setting*

 The *Settings* menu entry is used to manage the *PIM* settings.

-The *Settings* User Interface is composed of the following tabs:
+The *Settings* user interface is composed of the following tabs:
   - [ATTRIBUTES](./03a_Attributes.md)
   - [ATTRIBUTE SETS](./03b_AttributeSets.md)
   - [ATTRIBUTE GROUPS](./03c_AttributeGroups.md)